ImperatorLang/basic-smart-contracts/doc/deploy-if-token-paid.md

     "cborHex": "590b89590b860100<shortened for readability>bd0048848cc00400c0088005"
 }
 ```
-To be able to mint the Membership tokens, you will need to calculate the policy id of the finished minting policy.
-This is done with the following command
+To be able to mint the tokens, you will need to calculate the policy id of the finished minting policy.
+This is done with the following command.
+This id will be used when interacting with the contract later.
 ```
 ~/ : cardano-cli transaction policyid --script-file smart-contracts/mint-if-djed-paid-to-address-1-0.plutus
 2b7db20d5d5cc627bc32a4d14f54b86e4632c58414180421edc9426b